tripal/tripal_analysis_expression/README.md

 # Introduction
 Tripal Analysis: Expression is a [Drupal](https://www.drupal.org/) module built to extend the functionality of the [Tripal](http://tripal.info/) toolset.
-The purpose of the module is to visually represent differential gene expression for Tripal features.
+The purpose of the module is to visually represent gene expression for Tripal features.
 This module requires the following Tripal modules:

 1. Tripal Core
 2. Tripal Views